National Museum of the Philippines: Future facilities

 In 2024, the National Museum assumed possession of the ancestral house of Aniceto Lacson, the first and only president of the Negros Republic, located in Talisay, Negros Occidental, after it was donated by Lacson's heirs.
 P20 million was allotted to restore the house as part of plans to convert it into a museum.

-In July 2025, the National Museum announced that it would open a branch in Baler, Aurora, later in the year.
+In November 2025, the museum entered into an agreement with the provincial government of Ilocos Norte to open a branch in Paoay.

 Restitution claims

 In 2023, the Smithsonian Institution in Washington, D.C., agreed to return the remains of 64 Filipinos that it acquired without consent during the American occupation for anthropological research, including to support racist beliefs about white supremacy, to the National Museum, following discussions with the latter and the Philippine Embassy.

-In February 2024, the museum received a donation of four early 19th-century panels depicting various saints from the pulpit of Boljoon Church in Cebu from Union Bank of the Philippines CEO Edwin Bautista.
-The news of the donation led to demands from the Archdiocese of Cebu as well as officials and residents of the province for the panels to be repatriated, citing the fact that they had gone missing from the church during the 1980s due to either theft or an illegal sale by the parish priest.
-In response, the museum said that it was open to share the panels with Cebu, adding that the donors procured the panels through legitimate means, "highlighting their commitment to ethical acquisition".
-A copy of the deed of donation of the panels obtained by Rappler read that the panels should stay with the museum, which would hold them in perpetuity and put them on display, while acknowledging that they came from Boljoon Church.
+In February 2024, the museum received a donation of four early 19th-century carved panels depicting various saints from the pulpit of Boljoon Church in Cebu from Union Bank of the Philippines CEO Edwin Bautista.
+The news of the donation led to demands from the Archdiocese of Cebu as well as officials and residents of the province for the panels to be returned, citing the fact that they were missing from the church since the 1980s due to either theft or illegal sale by the parish priest.
+In response, the museum said that it was open to sharing the panels with Cebu, adding that the donors procured the panels through legitimate means, "highlighting their commitment to ethical acquisition".
+A copy of the deed of donation of the panels obtained by Rappler notes the panels should stay with the museum, which would hold them in perpetuity and put them on display, while acknowledging that they came from Boljoon Church.

 On April 1, the Cebu Provincial Board passed a motion to file charges against the National Museum and others who took custody of the panels.
-On May 8, the museum's board of trustees ruled in favor of returning the panels to Boljoon Church, which it finalized on March 14, 2025.
+On May 8, the museum's board of trustees ruled in favor of returning the panels to Boljoon Church, doing so on March 14, 2025.